 After the inmate's arrival to their designated facility for service of their sentence and during the initial admission and orientation phase, the PATTERN and SPARC-13 assessments will be completed.
 While PATTERN is completed during the inmate's Initial Classification, the SPARC-13 is a multi-part, multi-department assessment process.
 Ordinarily, the Initial Classification is completed within 28 days of the inmate's arrival, but completing the PATTERN tool requires the inmate's sentence computation to be completed.
 If the sentence computation is incomplete, the Initial Classification should be delayed pending its completion, and the basis for delay should be annotated on the inmate's Program Review Report.
 The SPARC-13 is ordinarily completed within the 30 days of an inmate's arrival, however, portions of the SPARC-13 assessment require the inmate's active participation.
-Failure on the inmate's ability to begin earning FTCs as the inmate will be considered "opted out," and therefore is in non-earning status regardless of eligibility to earn FTCs.
+Failure on the inmate's part to complete the survey assessments timely will delay completion and negatively impact the inmate's ability to begin earning FTCs as the inmate will be considered "opted out," and therefore is in non-earning status regardless of eligibility to earn FTCs.